taijeronv/taijeronv_info/content/_hold/have-skills.md

 - If the job were part-time the only way to make that work is to continue to live in Ukraine for the reasons I stated above.
 - The bottom line is I will go wherever I am needed.

+### What am I working on?
+The NextGen Wargame is a project that I started on my own initiative because I love wargames and designing one was a natural "next step" for me.

+I believe we can improve the quality of military education by using computer wargames as a tool to add a dynamic operational environment for the student to practice in.
+The NextGen Wargame is designed to be that tool.

+{{< figure src="/img/ngw-1.jpg" caption="Battalion scouts lead Alpha Co. towards two unknown enemy units." >}}

+## If you're interested in developing a useful game for the PME market please contact me.